Cadet Resources

 F

-- Flt – Flight (refers to the parade groups of Band, Arrow, or Banshee)
+- Flt – Flight (parade group: Band, Arrow, Banshee)

-- Flt Comd – Flight Commander – Cadet parade position (Not associated with individual rank)
+- Flt Comd – Flight Commander (cadet parade position, not a rank)

-- Flt Sgt – Flight Sergeant – Cadet parade position (Not associated with individual rank)
+- Flt Sgt – Flight Sergeant (cadet parade position, not a rank)

 - FTX – Field Training Exercise